bhsardinha/ip-catcher-telepot/README.md

     sudo apt-get install python-pip
     sudo pip install telepot

-**3 - Save the .py file inside your RaspberryPi:**
+**3 - Save the ipbot.py file inside your RaspberryPi:**

-Edit the script changing the **TOKEN HERE** field for your Telegram Token (you can use the web version of the App to Copy & Paste it)
+Edit the script changing the **TOKEN HERE** field with your Telegram Token (you can use the web version of the App to Copy & Paste it).

 **4 - Create a service script:**